wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 }
 ```

-## GraphQL data-source with custom scalar and interfaces
+### GraphQL data source with custom scalars and interfaces

 ```graphql
 schema {